ki4jgt/Book-of-the-Damned/README.md

 And always you.
 ```

 Truth has no need, for it is all.
 Gentle enough to allow space for every outcome, yet firm enough to avoid being corrupted by them.
 Mercifully giving, while relentlessly upholding.
 A gracious host who is master of his domain.
 Not forceful.
+Not foreboding.
 Fully realized.

 # On Evolution

 The animal kingdom doesn't kill the weak; it kills the different.

 A flock of birds will gang up on and kill a single bird with brighter feathers.
 No matter how much it fights back, the flock gains no more respect for that bird.